zhijianglee/Fix-Simulator/README.md

 # Known Bugs and Pull Requests are Welcomed
 1. Sequence number will be out of sync after some time running the simulator
 2. The fix message return from the simulator might not get recognized by your fix adapter / client.
-3. You need to find out why
-4. Order Cancel and Amendment not really working yet
+3. No multithreading capability.
+One port can only serve one comp id

 # Working Examples / Tests